Skip to main content

 Anticuchos (Anticuchos)

-Grilled beef heart skewers marinated in a spicy sauce with ají panca, cumin, and vinegar.
-Commonly enjoyed from street vendors throughout La Paz, served with boiled potatoes and spicy peanut sauce.
+Skewers of beef heart marinated in ají panca, cumin, and vinegar, then grilled over coals.
+You'll find them at street stalls across La Paz, served with boiled potatoes and a spicy peanut sauce.

 Chairo (Chairo)